-This project will develop approaches aimed at preventing online child sexual victimisation.
+This project develops approaches aimed at preventing online child sexual victimisation.

-Led by Professor Corinne May-Chahal (Lancaster University) and Professor Adam Crawford (University of York and University of Leeds), the research team will look at online child sexual victimisation (OCSV) in Blackpool.
-They will explore current preventative efforts from organisations across police, education, health, social care and the voluntary sector in Blackpool.
-In collaboration with these services as well as parents, children and young people, and community members, a preventative tool will be developed to tackle this growing problem.
+Led by Professor Corinne May-Chahal (Lancaster University) and Professor Adam Crawford (University of York and University of Leeds), the research team looked at online child sexual victimisation (OCSV) in Blackpool.
+They explored current preventative efforts from organisations across police, education, health, social care and the voluntary sector in Blackpool.
+In collaboration with these services as well as parents, children and young people, and community members, preventative tools were developed to tackle this growing problem.

-The team hope to co-develop an Online Child Sexual Victimisation Quality Standards Framework (OCSVQSF) to improve prevention work.
+The team co-developed an Online Child Sexual Victimisation Quality Standards Framework (OCSVQSF) to improve prevention work.
 In other areas of interpersonal violence, particularly domestic violence, tools have been developed to enhance early intervention and support service provision for vulnerable groups.

 In the field of health, the World Health Organisation (WHO) has supported action in countries across the world to develop a Quality Standards Approach.
-The team proposes adapting this approach to OCSV in one locality, to provide a set of standards and indicators that practitioners and stakeholders can refer to as a means of measuring best practices and identifying risk.
+The team adapted this approach to OCSV in one locality, providing a set of standards and indicators that practitioners and stakeholders can refer to as a means of measuring best practices and identifying risk.

-Therefore, this project seeks to develop a quality standards framework for OCSV with input from those who work within this field (practitioners, police), but also with families, communities, and those with lived experiences of online abuse, in Blackpool.
-The project will assess how effective the framework is, hoping that it can be adopted in different areas across the UK and around the world.
+Therefore, this project sought to develop a quality standards framework for OCSV with input from those who work within this field (practitioners, police), but also with families, communities, and those with lived experiences of online abuse, in Blackpool.
+The project is assessing how effective the framework is, hoping that it can be adopted in different areas across the UK and around the world.

 Watch our video about what children want to help them stay safe online.
 This was made with young people from Blackpool.